-In accordance with the bylaw amendments, the applicant intends to continue the existing outdoor recreational ropes course/zip line business known as Myra Canyon Adventure Park at the subject property.
+In accordance with the bylaw amendments, the applicant intends to continue operating the existing outdoor recreational aerial adventure park, ropes and challenge course known as Myra Canyon Adventure Park at the subject property.
 This use is not permitted in Zoning Bylaw No. 871 and was previously permitted by the Board under a Temporary Use Permit (TUP-13-03) for three years, with a subsequent renewal for a period of three years approved on April 14, 2016.
 Since the initial application, Planning staff has communicated that a permanent remedy must be accomplished through submission of an OCP and zoning amendment application and approval of the bylaw amendments.